atolye15/checklist/checklists/creating-classic-project-on-jira.md

 - [ ] Check your role on Jira
 You must be a Jira admin in order to open a classic project.
 Otherwise, you can choose to continue with Next-Gen Project.

-- [ ] Navigate to the "Projects" page and click "Create Project" button
+- [ ] Navigate to the "Projects" page and click on the "Create Project" button
 You should continue with selecting "Classic Project".

 - [ ] Give a familiar name to your project
 Name should be familiar to everyone in the Atolye15.
 Convince the team to use the same wording in any case afterwards.

 - [ ] Provide a easy-to-say key and well-sound for the project
-Key must be maximum 5 characters long.
+Key must be maximum of 5 characters long.
 Key and name must be corresponded.
-Mostly, Atolye15 will found a key for the project naturally even before you create the project, you can use it.
+Mostly, Atolye15 will finds a key for the project naturally even before you create the project, so you can use it.

 - [ ] Select Scrum template